golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-wrapup.md

 > The Monads have no windows, through which anything could come in or go out.

-A few years before, in 1703, Leibniz saw the something other essential, namely the binary number system.
+A few years earlier, in 1703, Leibniz recognized something else essential: the binary number system.

 [![](/images/Leibniz_binary_system_1703-s.png)](https://www.leibniz-translations.com/pdf/binary.pdf)

 > But reckoning by twos, that is, by 0 and 1, as compensation for its length, is the most fundamental way of reckoning for science, and offers up new discoveries, which are then found to be useful, even for the practice of numbers and especially for geometry.
 The reason for this is